theAutoBiography/become_an_sre/README.md

 # become_an_sre
-## Guided path to becoming a strong SRE
+#### A guided path to becoming a strong SRE

 ## How to guide:
+This repo is a work in progress.
+Please pull the latest code in main before starting for the day.
 Follow the folder for each day.